SAMUEL A. LAW

 That second history of the county states that Law built his mansion in Meredith “about thirty rods” from where that first cabin stood, and an article from the Delaware Gazette on April 30, 1884 said “it was unquestionably the finest resident in the county.”
 The article also stated the mansion was unfortunately discovered to be burning one Sunday after church, and it was believed that the fire had started in the attic due to a faulty chimney.
 It was quickly decided that the building could not be saved and all efforts were focused on removing as much from the house as possible.
 At the time, the mansion belonged to Samuel Law’s son, Jonathan, and it was said that the burning of that “old landmark” was a “serious loss to the village.”

-As of 2019, the historic marker stands in front of the former location of Samuel A. Law’s mansion.
+The historic marker stands in front of the former location of Samuel A. Law’s mansion.